 Kawasaki’s adopted rich dad was the father of a childhood friend who never finished the eighth grade.
 Rich dad owned and ran several businesses.
 This book and Kawasaki’s life result from the rich dad’s financial wisdom.
 The book says once a dollar goes into your asset column, it becomes your employee.

-The best thing about money is that it works 24 hours a day and can work for generations.
-Turn more of your money and integrate employees by reducing expenses and acquiring income-generating assets.
+The best thing about money is that it works 24 hours daily and can work for generations.
+Turn over your money and integrate employees by reducing expenses and acquiring income-generating assets.
 Don’t focus your efforts on increasing your paycheck.
-Focus your efforts on acquiring assets.
+Focus your efforts on earning assets.

 The poor tend to use their money the same way the middle class.
 The rich use their money the same way.
 How they think and use the money keeps them locked in those classes.
 So Robert builds on this first point and then discusses why the rich keep getting richer and how they handle their money.